US, Canada and other international registrations

 Before applying to register a trade mark, searches are usually undertaken in order to find out whether there are any identical or similar applications that may prevent you from obtaining a successful registration.
 In the main, searches cost less than filing an application and getting it right first time helps prevent wasted money on fees for unsuccessful applications.

-While Trade Mark Direct offers free searches in the UK and of the EU’s Community Trade Mark registers, if you want to register your trade mark individually in specific countries other than the UK, searches of the national databases incur additional charges of around £200 per national register.
+While Trade Mark Direct offers free searches in the UK and of the EU’s Community Trade Mark registers, if you want to register your trade mark individually in specific countries other than the UK, searches of the national databases incur additional charges per national register.

 Contact us today for no obligation advice on international trade mark registrations.